 But almost every Kingdom Hearts game plot comes down to “A big bad one is trying to ruin the world, and a group of heroes is banding together to stop it.”

-The best JRPGs are the ones where the writers understood that JRPG games are not about the plot; they are about character.
+The best JRPGs are the ones where the writers understand that JRPG games are not about the plot; they are about the character.
 Character writing is an aspect of game writing that fleshes out characters and reflects on their lives and challenges.

-It’s the element that makes villains not only look like dolls, and heroes are not just stereotypical do-gooders.
-It’s moments like when you find out that Mordin likes Gilbert & Sullivan, or that Kratos has had a hard time welcoming his son.
+It’s the element that makes villains not only look like dolls and heroes but also stereotypical do-gooders.
+It’s moments like when you find out that Mordin likes Gilbert & Sullivan or that Kratos has had a hard time welcoming his son.